Confluence (abstract rewriting): Motivating examples

 If a term rewriting system is confluent and terminating, a straightforward method exists to prove equality between two expressions (also known as terms) s and t:

 Starting with s, apply equalities from left to right as long as possible, eventually obtaining a term s′.

 Obtain from t a term t′ in a similar way.

-If both terms s′ and t′ literally agree, then s and t are (not surprisingly) proven equal.
+If both terms s′ and t′ literally agree, then s and t are proven equal.

 More importantly, if they disagree, then s and t cannot be equal.

 That is, any two terms s and t that can be proven equal at all can be done so by that method.